kanbang/JRIApp.Core/README.md

 <b>The Demos include:</b>
 <p>
 The <b>RIAppDemo</b> is the demo project which uses this framework and it also includes server side components of this framework - The Data Service.<br/>
-The <b>demoTS</b> contains typescript projects which contain code for client side part of the demo projects (the <i>RIAppDemo</i> and the <i>NancySelfHost</i>).<br/>
+The <b>DemoTS</b> contains typescript projects which contain code for client side part of the demo projects (the <i>RIAppDemo</i> and the <i>NancySelfHost</i>).<br/>
-On compilation those project produce a set of javascript files which are referenced in the demo projects HTML pages<br/>
+On compilation those project produce a set of javascript files which are referenced in the demo projects HTML pages.
-The <b>WebsocketServer</b> is a demo implementation of a websocket service which supplies quotes of the day.
-It is used in the DataGrid Demo example.
-It is created using <a href="https://github.com/sta/websocket-sharp" target="_blank">websocket-sharp</a> implementation.
 </p>
 <p>
 	By using the data service you can generate strongly typed client side domain model in typescript language.